lucprincen/gutenberg-sortable/README.md

 When you register an attribute to work with Sortable, it's probably easiest to use a source: 'query' attribute.
 This makes it so you can just add html or components to your Sortable.

 ### Sortable
 Sortable is meant as a wrapper.
 Wrap it around everything you'd like to be sortable.
 It will add a parent div around all the children.
-You should also pass the attribute (in this case children) as a prop called "items".
+You should also pass the attribute (in this case images) as a prop called "items".
 This ensures you will get back the re-sorted prop in your sortable events.

 There's a few options you can pass the component: